ITR Filing Deadline Missed?

 whatsapp

-Do’s and Don’ts of Income Tax Return filing.
+Do’s and Don’ts of Income Tax Return Filing

-Updated on: 16 Jan, 2024 05:49 PM
+Updated on: 21 Jun, 2024 03:47 PM

-Choose correct Income Tax Form
+Choose the correct Income Tax Form

-Choosing the wrong IT Return form: This mistake is common among first time filers.
+This mistake is common among first time filers.
 Choosing the appropriate IT Return form is of primary importance to any taxpayer.
 In case a wrong IT Return form is filed, then defective return notice is issued by Income Tax department and the return is deemed to be not filed in some cases.

 Verify the ITR after E-filing